Wind Chill Temperature Measurement

 - A calm wind threshold of 3 mph

-- Assumes no heat impact from the sun (clear night sky conditions)
+- Assumption of no heat impact from the sun (clear night sky conditions)

 If you know the air temperature and wind speed, the wind chill temperature and frostbite risk can easily be determined using this reference chart.
-The information is also incorporated into the latest software available on the National Weather Service's Advanced Weather Interactive Prediction System.
+For more information on the chart and other winter related resources, please click on this National Weather Service Wind Chill Chart and Winter Resources link.

 |Q.||What is the wind chill temperature?|